prokopmate/GenericMortonCurve/README.md

-:Implementation of 3 types of methods to interleave and deinterleave morton curve in a generic case defined by coordinate type, index type and variables count
+:Implementation of 3 types of methods to interleave and deinterleave morton curve in a generic case defined by coordinate type, index type and variables count.
+Methods support both scalar and vector conversion.

 -> magic_numbers methods - works using magic binary numbers (B,S arrays) precomputed for specific types, works for general case, well performing method especially insteresting for my future cpp implementation